MrFerl/goblinworld/Obsidian Vault/Races/Docile goblin.md

 ###### Tholosian Origins

 Goblins descend from Tholosian humans.
 The Tholosia was a fairly advance civilization for its age due to the stockpiles of mana they found deep beneath this earth.
-Mana was used to power their incredible machinery that practically automated manual labor, and it was able to make fertile soil in a land that wheat could not group.
+Mana was used to power their incredible machinery that practically automated manual labor, and it was able to make fertile soil in a land that wheat could not grow.
 Unfortunately, mana was also an hallucinogenic, and the kingdom had a severe trouble with addiction.
 This detail can be expanded upon later.
 But over the years the mana stores depleted, and the Tholosian working class who were heavily entrenched in this drug, went wild and feral.
 They went on a blood hungry rebellion, overthrowing the king, but it didn't stop their, for their bloodlust could not be contained, they went on a rampage known as the [[Great Butchering of Tholosia]].
 A wizard emerged to solve this problem, and his solution was to place a spell on the mountain of Gyzer, to turn all of its treasures and all of its mines into [[Spiced silver]].
 The cannibals were drawn to the Gyzer mountains, and then sealed away, where over centuries they transformed into the Docile goblins we know today.

 ###### Discovery by the Asimi